EmilyGorial1/sp24-cse110-lab4/expose/javascript/part2.md

      F.) True, Boolean(2) converts the number 2 into a boolean value which is true.
 Now both values are of the same type and are both true, meaning they are strictly equivalent, hence why we get true.

 15.) == checks if the values are equal regardless of their type.
 Using this operator, two values of different type can be equivalent.
       On the other hand, === checks if values are strictly equivalent, meaning not only do the values have to be the same, but the data types must also be the same.

+17.)
+The result would be newArray[2, 4, 6].
+Before pushing each value into the array, the modifyArray function calls the doSomething
+     function on each value, which just multiplies each value by 2, leaving us with the above array.